ofirsharony/refiner/README.md

 # Text refiner

 Refines your text, while preserving your style.

+Select text in any app, and refine it in place or review suggested changes with a click of a button.

 Combines LLM with Automator - select text you've written in any app and make grammar adjustments in place, or open full diff app to review changes.
 The app supports both interactive use (via Streamlit UI) and API requests (via FastAPI), and combines them with Automator.